poorsquinky/resume/resume.md

 and architecture.
 Skilled in building strong, collaborative multi-regional teams, with a leadership style that promotes a culture of continuous learning and empowerment.
 Strong, diverse and active expertise with advanced cloud technologies.
-Passionate about detailed instrumentation and innovation to meet strategic goals.
+Passionate about maximizing observability and innovation to meet strategic goals.